 Help you set and achieve your own academic, social, and personal goals while at Purdue

 If you are interested in working with a PSC, you have two options available to you:

+To join the semester program to have your own Peer Success Coach, please fill out the online application.
 Applications are accepted throughout the academic year on a rolling basis.
 Students may apply and be admitted at any time, even mid-semester, if there is availability.

 Where can I find more information?

-How can apply to become a PSC?
+How can I apply to become a PSC?

 We are not currently hiring PSCS at this time.